katerynalemishko/AB-testing-webpage-redesign/README.md

 The project will be devided in the following six parts:

-Can we improve the opt-in subscription rate by more than two times with the new subscription form design?
+Introduction,
-Experiment design
+Experiment design,
-Data preparation
+Data preparation,
-Data visualization
+Data visualization,
-Hypothesis testing
+Hypothesis testing,
+Condclusions